 The following job descriptions are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Florida completed in March 2016.
+These examples were taken from a survey of job vacancy announcements for data scientists in Florida.

 Data Scientist, Accent Technologies: Melbourne, FL

 - Work with big data from multiple sources to create integrated views that can be transformed into relevant insights for decision making

 - Structure project plans, set expectations, and communicate with internal business partners

 - Present and communicate result sets in a way that’s appropriate for target businesses

 - Must be able to work with large data volumes